Local Development Plan (LDP 1)

-The Local Development Plan is prepared by West Lothian Council (the local planning authority) and sets out a local interpretation of the requirements of national and strategic policy.
+A Local Development Plans (LDP) is prepared by the local planning authority, in this case West Lothian Council.
+It sets out a local interpretation of the requirements of national and strategic policy.

-The Adopted West Lothian Local Development Plan 2018:
+The Adopted West Lothian Local Development Plan 2018 (LDP 1):

-On the 4 September 2018, the council adopted the first West Lothian Local Development Plan for West Lothian (LDP1), in accordance with the Town and Country Planning (Scotland) Act 1997 (as amended) and Town and Country Planning (Development Planning) (Scotland) Regulations 2008.
+On the 4 September 2018, the council adopted the West Lothian Local Development Plan (LDP 1) in accordance with the Town and Country Planning (Scotland) Act 1997 (as amended) and Town and Country Planning (Development Planning) (Scotland) Regulations 2008.

-Together with the Edinburgh and South East Scotland Strategic Development Plan 2013 (SDP1), the West Lothian Local Development Plan 2018 forms the Development Plan for this area and has legal status in decision making on planning applications (together with the relevant statutory supplementary guidance which explains in greater detail how planning policies will be implemented).
+Together with the Edinburgh and South East Scotland Strategic Development Plan 2013 (SDP), the West Lothian Local Development Plan 2018 forms the Development Plan for this area and has legal status in decision making on planning applications together with the relevant statutory Supplementary Guidance (SG) which explains in greater detail how planning policies will be implemented.

-The LDP can also be inspected at West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF during normal opening hours (Monday - Thursday 8.30am - 5pm and on a Friday 8.30am - 4pm.
+LDP 1 can be viewed at West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF during normal opening hours (Monday - Thursday 8.30am - 5pm and on a Friday 8.30am - 4pm.

 |Cost (for pick up only)||Cost (including post & package)|